leloykun/leloykun.github.io/content/ponder/spectral-clipping/index.md

 ### 6.1.
 Anti-Block-Diagonal Trick leads to more numerically stable Spectral Hardcapping

 In Section (4) we made the claim that the nested implementation of spectral hardcapping is numerically unstable on large inputs.
 To verify this claim, we randomly generate matrices of size $1024 \times 4096$ (the size of a MLP projection layer in the NanoGPT-medium speedrun) with various spectral norms, pass them to $\texttt{spectral\\_hardcap}\_{\beta=1}$ using the various implementations, and report the spectral norms of the results.

-We label the blockwise implementation discussed in Section (4.3) as the "Sparse Anti-Block-Diagonal Trick" and the fully-materialized version as the "Dense Anti-Block-Diagonal Trick".
+We label the fully-materialized implementation discussed in Section (4.2) as the "Dense Anti-Block-Diagonal Trick" and the blockwise implementation discussed in Section (4.3) as the "Sparse Anti-Block-Diagonal Trick".

 ![](spectral_hardcap_comparison_tight.gif#center)